+Outlook 2022 Preparing for a vibrant cycle

 AUTHORS

 CONTRIBUTORS

-Tom Kennedy

-Chief Investment Strategist
+Tom Kennedy Chief Investment Strategist

-Jacob Manoukian

-Head of U.S. Investment Strategy
+Jacob Manoukian Head of U.S. Investment Strategy

-Grace Peters

-Head of EMEA Investment Strategy
+Grace Peters Head of EMEA Investment Strategy

-Alex Wolf

-Head of Asia Investment Strategy

-Christopher Baggini, CFA

-Global Head of Equity Strategy
+Alex Wolf Head of Asia Investment Strategy Christopher Baggini, CFA Global Head of Equity Strategy

-Jeff Eshleman

-Global Markets Research, Chief Investment Office
+Jeff Eshleman Global Markets Research, Chief Investment Office

-Madison Faller, CFA

-EMEA Investment Strategist
+Madison Faller, CFA EMEA Investment Strategist

-Stephanie Roth

-Senior Markets Economist
+Stephanie Roth Senior Markets Economist

-Ian Schaeffer

-U.S. Investment Strategist
+Ian Schaeffer U.S. Investment Strategist

-Olivia Schwern

-U.S. Investment Strategist
+Olivia Schwern U.S. Investment Strategist

-Joe Seydl

-Senior Markets Economist
+Joe Seydl Senior Markets Economist

-Dr. David Stubbs

-Global Head of Thematic Investing
+Dr. David Stubbs Global Head of Thematic Investing

-Desmond Supple

-Fixed Income Portfolio Manager, Chief Investment Office
+Desmond Supple Fixed Income Portfolio Manager, Chief Investment Office

-Franco Uccelli

-Senior Emerging Markets Economist
+Franco Uccelli Senior Emerging Markets Economist

 Foreword

-2021 was a year of clarity.
-Economies proved resilient and markets bounced back after the uncertainty brought on by COVID-19.
+2021 provided some clarity-economies proved resilient, markets resurgent-after the confusion of 2020.

-There are certainly risks we need to manage in the new year including inflation, labor shortages and a persistent global pandemic.
-But overall, 2022 has a strong foundation for what we hope is a vibrant cycle ahead.
+As the new year approaches, there are certainly risks to be managed-inflation, labor shortages, a persistent global pandemic.
+But fundamentally we are optimistic.
+We see a strong foundation for a vibrant cycle ahead.

 As always, we remain focused on what matters most: our clients' goals.
-We believe a deep understanding of your financial priorities allows us to build portfolios that can withstand the ebbs and flows of market cycles over the long run.
+We believe a deep understanding of our clients' financial priorities allows us to build portfolios that, over the long term, can weather any storm.

-We rely on our world-class Global Investment Strategy Group to help us identify the risks and opportunities that investors may face.
-As you read our Outlook, consider it in the context of your long-term financial goals, and reach out to your J.P.
-Morgan advisor to see what it could mean for you and your family.
+As part of our process, we rely on our world-class Global Investment Strategy Group to help us identify both the risks and opportunities that investors may face.
+As you read our Outlook, consider it in the context of your long-term financial goals.
+Reach out to your J.P.
+Morgan team to see what it might mean for you and your family.

-Thank you for the trust you place in J.P.
-Morgan Wealth Management.
+Thank you for your continued trust and confidence in J.P.
+Morgan.

-Happy holidays,

-Kristin Lemkau

-CEO, J.P.
-Morgan Wealth Management
+Sincerely,

+David Frame CEO, U.S. Private Bank

+Martin Marron CEO, International Private Bank

 Preparing for a vibrant cycle.

 Most risk markets have delivered stellar returns in 2021 as the global economy continues to heal from the coronavirus pandemic.
 Yet in recent months, investors have focused on potential risks both to economic growth and market returns.
 Inflation is complicating central bank policy, supply shortages are hitting economic output, and COVID-19 remains a concern for consumers, businesses and investors.

 At the same time, the global crisis has clearly shifted policymaker priorities, solidified household and corporate balance sheets, and accelerated innovation.
 This new reality may lay the foundation for a far more vibrant economic environment than the sluggish growth and weak productivity that characterized much of the 2010s.
 The changes could have important consequences for investors, especially those still positioned for a reprise of the previous cycle.

 To be sure, several cross-currents are in play.
 In the United States, the monetary policy response to price pressures and the state of the labor market will matter for markets.
 In China, the economic transition underway presents near-term downside risk.
 Over the longer term, the global economy may have to adjust to structurally slower growth in the world's second-largest economy.
 Globally, the path of the virus will likely continue to have an impact on the economy.